charlesbrandt/public/pi/hardware/camera.md

 ## Purchasing

-The High Quality camera module is really nice!

-But be sure to choose the right sensor for the job.
+Choose the right sensor for the job.

-If you're setting up a security camera, you want the NOIR filter version...
+If you're setting up a security camera and you want to take photos at night, you'll want the NOIR filter version...
 The version with No Infra-red Filter.
 That way it reacts to any IR lights you set up.

 If you're working inside with reliable lighting, choose a HQ Camera module for the best quality photos.
 12MP goodness. :)
+The High Quality camera module is really nice!

+## Kits

 Components:

   - Raspberry Pi Zero + Wireless

-Be sure to get the converter cable! (usually sold separately)
+Be sure to get the converter cable! (usually sold separately, sometimes available as part of the case package)

 So far I really like the kit that comes with everything you need (and nothing you don't need) from Vilros.